Gerschel/comfyui-enable-tls/README.md

 # comfyui-enable-tls
 Overrides to enable tls for https:// and wss:// for comfyui Take these files and put them in the root of the project.
+install cryptography package in your venv for generate_certificate to work python -m pip install cryptography

 i.e.- main_https.py next to main.py
 override_server.py next to server.py